andy-tomkinson/japanimaniacs/_posts/2018-09-26-hiroshima-and-kurashiki.markdown

 ![fans](../assets/File176.jpg){:class="img-responsive"}

 One fan drunk on sake takes a picture with one of the stationed policemen awkwardly wriggling his way out of it.
 Andy is brave enough to queue for sake.
 I will have to wait till a nice lady just hands one to me later on.
 They are very light but nice.
-Once a barrel is empty the shout and brandish it over their heads before fetching another one.
+Once a barrel is empty, they shout and brandish it over their heads before fetching another one.
 Someone goes to highfive Andy but stops and asks to try his sake with a "very good".

 We never feel threatened at any point.
 It's celebratory and alcohol-heavy but feels strangely harmless.
 One businessman carries another one who can barely walk.